6i-software/vba-monologger/src/under-the-hood/handler.md

+---
+description: Learn about log handlers in VBA Monologger.
+Understand their role in directing log messages to specific outputs and managing the logging process with custom formatters and levels.
+---

 ## Concept

 A log handler is the key component responsible for processing each log entry.
 When a log message is generated, it is not simply recorded; it must be directed to a location where it can be viewed and used.
 This is where the handler comes in, determining where and how each log entry will be sent or saved.